pyne/pyne/docs/usersguide/material.rst

 Plutonium vector.

-Molecular Weights & Atom Fractions
+Molecular Mass & Atom Fractions
 ----------------------------------
 You may also calculate the molecular mass of a material via the :meth:`Material.molecular_mass` method.
 This uses the :func:`pyne.data.atomic_mass` function to look up the atomic mass values of